Vegan Pecan Upside Down Cake

-This vegan pecan upside-down cake is a cozy and rustic dessert that captures the flavors of a classic pecan pie, but is made in a fraction of the time!
+This vegan pecan upside-down cake is a cozy and rustic dessert that captures the classic flavors of a pecan pie or sticky buns, but is made in a fraction of the time!
 The pecan topping is gooey and crunchy, and perfectly contrasts the soft buttery cake underneath.
 And the cake has a touch of maple syrup and cinnamon for extra warmth.

 Ingredients you’ll need